allanlw/gps-detect/README.md

 - Add support for actually creating real thumbnails of the images, instead of creating data uris with the entire content of the image (use page-worker addon sdk api along with a canvas to do this easily).
-- Remove jQuery dependency because it's really stupid and is most of the code.
 - There is a memory leak from the notifications.
 Is this my fault or firefox's?
 - An icon that doesn't suck.
 - (Probably not going to ever happen) Add an option for auto-loading/sniffing